-The 'Future Stage' part of the Proposal would increase the new population by another 1,260 people (a total change of 2922 to 8022 within eight to ten years).
+The 'Future Stage' part of the Proposal would increase the new population by another 1,260 people (a total change of 2922 to 8022 within eight to ten years.

-The high density development with 47% of dwellings between 4 and 8 storeys is in stark contrast to the built character of the suburb of Yarralumla, which is 75% separate houses, over 22% semi-detached townhouses and less than 3% are apartments.
+The high density development with 47% of dwellings between 4 and 8 storeys is in stark contrast to the built character of the suburb of Yarralumla, which is 75% single occupancy dwellings, 23% semi detached and less than 3% are apartments.

-- A stated objective of the proposed development preferred option (LDA 2013) is to integrate the proposed development with the existing suburb of Yarralumla: However, the proposal is the equivalent of a major town centre but with none of the community facilities.
+- 4.1 A stated objective of the proposed development preferred option (LDA 2013) is to integrate the proposed development with the existing suburb of Yarralumla: However, the proposal is the equivalent of a major town centre but with none of the community facilities.
 The contrast in scale, dwelling mix, net dwelling density and population per hectare between Yarralumla and the proposed development is extreme.
 The roads of the existing and new development will be overwhelmed.
 The stated goal of 'Urban walkable streets that build on and extend the character of Yarralumla and provide generous pedestrian connections to the existing streets and facilities' (LDA 2013 page 25) is unachievable under this proposal. - 4.2 The proposed site is 42ha, currently zoned as CZ6 Leisure and Recreation for the Canberra Brickworks site and the 'Environs' component is zoned as PRZ2 Restricted Access Recreation and PRZ1 Urban Open Space.
-The site is bounded by Yarralumla on the north and eastern side, Curtin/Deakin to the south and National Capital Plan designated land to the west.
+Three quarters of the site is bounded by National Capital Plan designated land with Yarralumla on the eastern side.